SE226G5/medichain-rev-bil/docs/SRS.md

 ---

-### 3.2.4 Feature: Billing Reports
+## 3.2.4 Feature: View Financial Logs

 Description:
-Generates financial and billing reports.
+Displays billing transaction history and financial logs.

 Priority: Medium

-#### User Stories
+### User Stories

 Story 1:
-As an Accountant, I want to generate billing reports so that I can track financial activity.
+As an Accountant, I want to view financial logs so that I can monitor billing transactions.

 Acceptance Criteria:
+- Logs display transaction details
+- Logs can be filtered by date
+- Logs cannot be deleted

+GitHub Issue: #4

+---

+## 3.2.5 Feature: Check Payment Status Before Result Entry

+Description:
+Verifies payment completion before allowing laboratory result entry.

+Priority: High

+### User Stories

+Story 1:
+As a Laboratory Staff member, I want to check payment status before entering results so that unpaid samples cannot proceed.

+Acceptance Criteria:
+- Payment status is displayed
+- Result fields are disabled for unpaid samples
+- Warning message appears for unpaid invoices

+GitHub Issue: #5

+---

+## 3.2.6 Feature: Record Financial Transactions

+Description:
+Stores all billing-related financial transactions for auditing purposes.

+Priority: High

+### User Stories

+Story 1:
+As a System, I want to record financial transactions so that all billing activities are traceable.

+Acceptance Criteria:
+- Transactions are logged automatically
+- Logs are linked to patients and invoices
+- Records cannot be deleted

+GitHub Issue: #6

+---

+## 3.2.7 Feature: Approve Results for Paid Samples Only

+Description:
+Allows laboratory result approval only after successful payment.

+Priority: High

+### User Stories

+Story 1:
+As a Laboratory Staff member, I want to approve results only for paid samples so that laboratory policies are enforced.

+Acceptance Criteria:
+- Approval is blocked for unpaid samples
+- Paid samples can be approved successfully
+- Payment status is verified before approval

+GitHub Issue: #7

+---

+## 3.2.8 Feature: Generate Billing Reports

+Description:
+Generates billing and revenue reports for accountants.

+Priority: Medium

+### User Stories

+Story 1:
+As an Accountant, I want to generate billing reports so that I can monitor financial performance.

+Acceptance Criteria:
 - Reports display total revenue
 - Reports can be filtered by date
-- Reports are exportable
+- Reports can be exported

-GitHub Issue: #4
+GitHub Issue: #8

 ---